gvwilson/sdxpy/src/binary/index.md

 put each value in a data structure that keeps track of its type along with a bit of extra administrative information ([%f binary-boxing %]).
-Something stored this way is called a [%g boxed_value "boxed value" %];
-this extra data allows the language to do [%i "introspection" %] and much more.
+Something stored this way is called a [%g boxed_value "boxed value" %], and this extra information is what allows the interpreter to do [%i "introspection" %] at runtime.

 [% figure
    slug="binary-boxing"